TwoDigits/todo-app-tutorial/README.md

 Fill in the missing pieces for the endpoint implementation `get-task`.
 The endpoint should return HTTP status code `200` and the task as a JSON object if a record with the matching ID can be found in DynamoDB.
 In case no record can be found the HTTP status code `404` should be returned instead.

 ### Delete Task
+Fill in the missing pieces for the endpoint implementation `delete-task`.
+The endpoint should return HTTP status code `200` if the record has been deleted successfully.

 ### Update Task
 Create a new endpoint to update an existing task.
 The endpoint should have the path `/{id}` and the HTTP method `PUT`.
 It should respond with HTTP status `200` upon success and `404` if the task with the corresponding `id` can not be found.
 You need to: